Hoarding Disorder. The hidden illness.

 A Hoarding support group for Hammersmith & Fulham residents meets on the 3rd Wednesday of each month from 11am to 1pm at 62 Blythe Road W14 OHP.
 Contact Donna.Kelly@hfmind.org.uk or 0207 471 0580 or visit their website

-In Leatherhead, a new Self-Help group will start on Thursday 9th May, and continue every second Thursday of the month, run by the Mary Frances Trust and facilitated by Andy Honey (Carer & Hoarding Expert) and Sophie Holmes (Clinical Psychologist) Contact: 01372 375400 or email@example.com
+Leatherhead Self-Help group takes place on every second Thursday of the month, run by the Mary Frances Trust and facilitated by Andy Honey (Carer & Hoarding Expert) and Sophie Holmes (Clinical Psychologist) Contact: 01372 375400 or email@example.com

 Ask your GP for contact details of local Psychiatrists and Psychologists who specialise in hoarding.